Terminology and Standards – ISO 704, ISO 1087 & More

 - Structural and classification standards (e.g. IEC 61355)

 The standard ISO 704 defines the methodological foundations of professional terminology work.
-It specifies how concepts are analysed, differentiated and systematically described.
+It specifies how concepts are analysed, distinguished from each other and systematically described.

 A core principle of ISO 704 is the clear distinction between concept and designation.
-Concepts are defined by characteristics, independently of the linguistic terms used to denote them.
+A concept is defined by its characteristics, independently of the linguistic terms used to denote it.

 While ISO 704 describes the methodological approach, ISO 1087 defines the terminological concepts themselves.
 It serves as a conceptual reference framework for terminology work.